david89/self-driving-car-behavioral-cloning/writeup/template.md

 #### 2. Attempts to reduce overfitting in the model

-Dropout was considered in order to reduce overfitting, but wasn't actually necessary for the easy track.
+Dropout was introduced to reduce overfitting.

-One measure implemented to avoid overfitting was to do a manual inspection on the verification loss and try to tune the number of epochs that will result in the "best" verification loss (for example, if we see that the verification loss decreases after N epochs, but starts oscillating afterwards, then let's reduce the number of epochs to N).
+Another measure implemented to avoid overfitting was to do a manual inspection on the verification loss and try to tune the number of epochs that will result in the "best" verification loss (for example, if we see that the verification loss decreases after N epochs, but starts oscillating afterwards, then let's reduce the number of epochs to N).

-Another measure that was implemented was to split the train data into a train data and validation data (80% and 20% respectively).
+One last measure that was implemented was to split the train data into a train data and validation data (80% and 20% respectively).

 #### 3. Model parameter tuning